 Sometimes, there’s not even a technical issue with the door latch.
 It’s just that your pop-up isn’t level.
 If your pop-up is flexing, added pressure throws off the latch alignment.
 It could also be that you need a new latch because sometimes these things happen.

 Campers are a little weird when it comes to being off balance and that includes everything from a pop-up camper to a Class A Motorhome.

 Think about it.
 All homes, even mobile homes, require a level foundation prior to construction.
 Why should a camper be any different?

 We’re an affiliate: We hope you love the products we recommend!
 Just so you know, we may collect a share of sales or other compensation from the links on this page.
 Thank you if you use our links, we really appreciate it!

 Keeping Your Pop-Up Camper Level

 If you’re new to campers or pop-up campers specifically, you’ll be surprised at how often a door latch problem isn’t a door latch problem at all.
 When your pop-up (PUP) isn’t level, it creates strain on certain sections of areas of the PUP.

 All it takes is a slight misalignment between the latching mechanism and the catch.
-An unlevel PUP is more than enough to cause misalignment.
+An unlevel PUP is more than enough to cause misalignment or a door that’s not square.
 Depending on how well you can see the catch and the latching mechanism, you might be able to tell that it’s off.